Luke 2

 [7] And she brought forth her firstborn Son; and she wrapped Him in swaddling clothes, and laid Him in a manger, because there was no room for them in the inn.

-"because there was no room for them in the inn".
+“Because there was no room for them in the inn.”
 There should be no place used by humans for the Lord of life to be born in.
-The inn is the place where humans take a rest, but Mary as a human did not have that chance to stay in the inn.
-Because she will give birth to the Lord of life, and this must not be in a place where humans have used it, like an inn where many humans have used it, so that is why no room for them in the inn was found.
-The Father did not want His beloved Son to be born in a place or bed used by other humans before.
-That is why the birth of Jesus came at a time when they could not find a room in an inn.
+The inn is a place where humans can rest, but Mary, as a human, did not have the chance to stay there to give birth.
+Because she will give birth to the Lord of life, and the place to give birth to the Lord Jesus must not be a place where humans have been using, like an inn where many humans have been using, so that is why no room for them in the inn was found.
+The Father did not want His beloved Son to be born in a place or a bed used by other humans before, and that is why the birth of the Lord Jesus came in a time when they couldn’t find room in an inn.

 [8] And there were shepherds in the same region lodging in the fields and keeping watch by night over their flock.